 |Livestock troughs (per unit)||£100.00||Undersown spring cereal||£270.00|

-The full list of improvements which might qualify for a grant are shown in the application form.
+The full list of improvements which might qualify for a grant is shown in the application form.

-SPRING 2 is open to both arable and livestock farmers and to qualify for a grant your farm must be situated within the Blithe catchment and have high risk fields.
-In return we ask you to provide a copy your pesticide application records and farm maps.
+SPRING 2 is open to both arable and livestock farmers and to qualify for a grant your farm must be situated within the Blithe catchment and have high-risk fields.
+In return, we ask you to provide a copy of your pesticide application records and farm maps.